michieriffic/githunt/README.md

 Find the 10 hidden Octocats at Github Universe 2024 and get 25$ Credit for the Github Shop

 Have you found one - create a PR!
-Do you know anyone who is at Github Universe?
-Do share and do correct my info if you want! :)
+Are you attending Github Universe?
+Let's connect!
 Enjoy Hunting!!!

 LOCATION: